 What are Domestic Violence Offenses?

 In Rhode Island, domestic violence crimes are governed by the Domestic Violence Prevention Act.
 Under Rhode Island law, domestic violence offenses are criminal acts that occur between individuals with familial, domestic or romantic relations.

 Domestic Violence Consequences

-Depending on the nature and extent of the alleged offense, domestic violence may also implicate state agencies such as the Department of Child Services (DCS) or Department of Children, Youth and Families (DCYF) to intervene in a family’s life, impose counseling or other social service requirements, and take legal action that impacts the custody and/or visitation of children.
+Depending on the nature and extent of the alleged offense, domestic violence convictions may also implicate state agencies such as the Department of Child Services (DCS) or Department of Children, Youth and Families (DCYF) to intervene in a family’s life, impose counseling or other social service requirements, and take legal action that impacts the custody and/or visitation of children.

 What to do if you been charged with domestic violence

 If you have been charged with a Domestic Violence Offense, it is important to seek legal representation immediately in order to protect your and your family’s rights and to minimize the impact that a criminal charge of this nature may have on your life.

 If you have been charged with a Rhode Island Domestic Violence Offense, contact the RI Criminal Defense Lawyers at the Law Office of John L. Calcagni III by Email or call (401) 351-5100 to schedule a FREE CONSULTATION.